AugmentedDesignLab/junction-art/docs/Road-Linker.md

 This class does operations associated with successor-predecessor relationships.

-User case #1: Adjusting laneOffsets of roads in case of both having different laneOffset at the contact point lane sections:
+Use-case #1: Adjusting laneOffsets of roads in case of both having different laneOffset at the contact point lane sections:

 Method: **adjustLaneOffsetsForOdr**